ThembisileNGQ/Akkatecture/examples/walkthrough/README.md

 # Akkatecture.Walkthrough.Domain

-This is the domain of the sample which follows from the walkthrough tutorial
+This is the domain of the sample which follows from the walkthrough tutorial.

 ### Commands
 * **OpenNewAccountCommand** - Command for creating a new bank account.